ningpengtao-coder/gitlab-foss/doc/api/container_registry.md

 This action does not delete blobs.
 In order to delete them and recycle disk space, [run the garbage collection](https://docs.gitlab.com/omnibus/maintenance/README.html#removing-unused-layers-not-referenced-by-manifests).

+NOTE: **Note:**
+Since GitLab 12.3, this action is performed in the background, so a small delay is expected between the response and the tag being deleted.

 ## Delete repository tags in bulk

 Delete repository tags in bulk based on given criteria.